 Whereas, In 2021, the United States (U.S.) Senate passed Resolution 331, designating August 11, 2021 as Hip Hop Celebration Day; the month of August 2021 as Hip Hop Recognition Month; and the month of November 2021 as Hip Hop History Month; and

-Whereas, Hip Hop culture, as it now reaches its official 50th anniversary in 2023, continues to thrive today throughout NYC, across the U.S., and around the world; and
+Whereas, Hip Hop culture, on the occasion of its official 50th anniversary in 2023, continues to thrive throughout NYC, across the U.S., and around the world; and

-Whereas, The designation of a holiday to commemorate the early days of Hip Hop culture in NYC celebrates the positive impact that Hip Hop has had and continues to have on NYC communities and commerce; now, therefore, be it
+Whereas, The designation of annual celebrations to commemorate the early days of Hip Hop culture in NYC honors the positive impact that Hip Hop has had and continues to have on NYC communities and commerce; now, therefore, be it

-Resolved, That the Council of the City of New York recognize the contributions of Hip Hop to arts and culture by designating August 2023 as Hip Hop Recognition and History Month and August 11, 2023 as Hip Hop Celebration Day in the City of New York.
+Resolved, That the Council of the City of New York recognizes the contributions of Hip Hop to arts and culture by designating August 11 as Hip Hop Celebration Day, August as Hip Hop Recognition Month, and November as Hip Hop History Month annually in the City of New York.

 LS #10354